-5.1.4.1 JSC team members shall take measures to prevent fires in theirr work area and react properly if a fire occurs.
+5.1.4.1 JSC team members shall take measures to prevent fires in their work areas and react properly if a fire occurs.
 Be familiar with the requirements in this chapter.
 Other chapters in this JPR cover parts of JSC's fire safety program as follows: